 So, what smaller construction teams need is an easy way to connect their spreadsheets, emails and forms with custom workflows instead of a clunky, feature heavy app.

 Automated workflows to connect spreadsheets, emails, forms

-If you manage a construction project, you know the importance of customized workflows.
-Each team has its own unique work culture and style.
-Most teams want to replicate the same work practices in online automation as well.
+If you manage a construction project, you understand the importance of customized workflows.
+Additionally, each team has its own unique work culture and style.
+Furthermore, most teams aim to replicate the same work practices in online automation.

 Let’s take a look at what kind of functionalities you can expect from each of these building blocks of your automated system.

 Different spreadsheets help you to track different work items in your construction project.